 During morning interval and lunchtimes, there is a teacher on playground duty.
-They also supervise and provide first aid to the injured, the distressed and, on occasion, the merely upset.

 Education Outside the Classroom

 As part of our curriculum it is important to create learning experiences outside of the classroom.
 The children will go on a number of trips throughout the year.
 Anything within the local area to Amberley will be covered with a blanket permission form and risk assessment.
-Any other trips such as ski trips, camps will have sufficient risk assessments completed and parents will have plenty of notice.
+Any other trips such as ski trips and camps will have sufficient risk assessments completed and parents will have plenty of notice.
 Sometimes we may ask for parent support on these trips.
 Any extra costs will be relayed to the parents with plenty of time.

 Emergency procedures are practiced each term.
 Should you be in the school at such a time, please follow instructions from the staff and comply with the relevant procedural practice.
 The assembly point is on the court.